containerd/nydus-snapshotter/docs/configure_nydus.md

 ## Diagnose

 A system controller can be ran insides nydus-snapshotter.
-By setting `system.enable` to `true`,  nydus-snapshotter will start a simple HTTP serve on unix domain socket `system.address` path and exports some internal working status to users.
+By setting `system.enable` to `true`,  nydus-snapshotter will start a simple HTTP server on unix domain socket `system.address` path and exports some internal working status to users.
 The address defaults to `/var/run/containerd-nydus/system.sock`